 - Norman Ellison Carpets Pty Ltd

 How often does the Company report its results?

 The company reports twice yearly.
 The annual result is announced in August and the half-year result in February.

 What ticker is used for Cavalier on the stock exchange?

 On the NZX, Cavalier Corporation is listed as CAV.

 What is the company's dividend policy?

-Cavalier Corporation usually pays dividends three times a year as follows:
+Cavalier Corporation's policy is to pay dividends twice a year as follows:

-- Final dividend announced together with the annual result in late August and payable in early October
+- Final announced together withe full year result in August and payable in October

 Do the dividends carry any imputation or other tax credits?